holochain/holochain-rust/doc/holochain_101/src/scenario_testing.md

     t.equal(result2, 'expected value')

     // when this function ends, the test is automaticaly ended,
-    // and the container is stopped
+    // and the conductor is stopped
 })

-// Run another test in a freshly created container scenario.runTape("test something else", (t, {alice, bob}) => {
+// Run another test in a freshly created conductor scenario.runTape("test something else", (t, {alice, bob}) => {
     // write more tests in the same fashion
 })